 Highly valid training tool that tracks problems areas and progress (improvement, ideally) over time.
 I’d like to see sensitivity adjustment added, and maybe even the ability to store multiple shooter or gun profiles within the same app.
 I believe the suggested workflow for multiple shooters sharing the same MantisX unit is for each of them to use a different mobile device and to connect back and forth to the unit — again, surprisingly easy to do — as needed, but I can envision scenarios in which it’s easier to have multiple profiles within a single app and single mobile device instead.

-EDIT: MantisX e-mailed me some interesting technical notes and insights into their future development, which I think bear copying-and-pasting here:
+EDITOR’S NOTE: MantisX e-mailed me some interesting technical notes and insights into their future development, which I think bear copying-and-pasting here:

-One general comment about MantisX: we collect oodles of data, and there is much in the background that is not displayed (yet).
+One general comment about MantisX: We collect oodles of data, and there is much in the background that is not displayed (yet).
 We estimate we are about 10% complete with our product roadmap, so there’s lots coming down the pipeline that is only a (free) app update away.
 We’ll give you a heads up when we push out something significant.

-Also, one interesting thing about the pistol diagnostic chart (and it’s relation to MantisX): as we’ve collected and analyzed a ton of data, we see lots of interesting things.
-One of those critical things is not just where your trigger pull movement ended up, but how it got there.
+Also, one interesting thing about the pistol diagnostic chart (and it’s relation to MantisX): As we’ve collected and analyzed a ton of data, we see lots of interesting things.
+One of those critical things is not just where your trigger-pull movement ended up, but how it got there.
 If you’re shooting up to the right at 2 o’clock, you could have arrived there in a straight line or through various curved means, all with different causes, but with the same “end.”
 Differentiating the “why” is something you could only do with something like MantisX.
 One of our not-too-far-away updates will be advanced diagnostics with a trace view showing the actual movement pattern of the barrel (rather than just the overly-simplified view you see in the app today).